 After unloading our backpacks we head to Mkhaya to book a land rover for a game drive for tomorrow.
 We are informed that it will be our lucky day, as of their five vehicles ours will be the only one in use, and even better, we are going to be the only ones in it!
 Sounds like the perfect plan; a private safari in Swaziland.

 Our decrepit transport is crudely wired together.
-Half the dashboard is missing; as are the door handles and panels.
-There are wiper blades but no windshield, and the sloppy jalopy looks like it’s been attacked by a can opener, as its roof has gone missing!
+Half the dashboard is missing, as are the door handles and panels.
+There are wiper blades but no windshield and the sloppy jalopy looks like it’s been attacked by a can opener as its roof has gone missing!
 Oh well, at least there will be nothing to impede our view!

 The two seemingly love-struck beasts inch closer and closer to each other, and actually touch noses.
 With a snort, the rhino then gives the buffalo a mighty shove knocking it backwards, before they come together once again.
 Maybe this is their foreplay?
-What a sight; even Sip is captivated, having never, in his many years of tracking, ever seen this cross species drama before.
+What a sight; even Sip is captivated, having never in his many years of tracking, ever seen this cross species drama before.
 Quite an auspicious start to our Swazi safari!

 Sip tells us to very slowly back up towards the vehicle and not make any sudden movements, which I suppose means other than our involuntary knee knocking.
-We are almost back when nature’s armored tanks start to lumber toward us, perhaps thinking our battered transport a long lost relative!
+We are almost back, when nature’s armored tanks start to lumber toward us, perhaps thinking our battered transport a long lost relative!

 Christine locks herself in the car as I optimistically wander into an impoverished food store looking to buy beer which they do not have.
 However, a dreadlocked guy standing nearby overhears my request, and says ‘You want beer; I help’.
 The first guy in the store says ‘you go with him’, so I follow the guy around behind the store and down a dirt path leading to a shack.
 The door opens, and over the shoulder of the two people inside, I can see a big crusted iron door that is padlocked.
 ‘Come in’ he says.

-Both day and night I’ve been hearing what sounds like a large grunting pig, and at breakfast I ask the staff about it.
+Both day and night I’ve been hearing what sounds like a large grunting pig, and at breakfast question the staff about it.
 This draws blank stares as they do not understand the word pig.
 I give my best snorting pig impersonation and they proceed to the fridge and pull out some bacon, thinking I want to put more pork on my fork.
 OK, we’re getting there.
-Gesturing, I query if pigs are outside, but receive negative head shakes.
+Gesturing, I query if the pigs are outside, but receive negative head shakes.

 Apparently the nubby-headed, knobby-kneed giraffes love eating leaves of the tasty but clever Acacia tree.
 When nibbled on, this tree releases a chemical into the air to ‘warn’ other trees, which then create a yucky taste to discourage the hungry herbivores.
 Now the giraffe is not stupid either, and in a nifty nuance of nature, it actually eats in a certain wind direction so the smell is not carried to other trees in its eating path!

-Not feeling like cooking tonight, we mosey over to the camp’s only makeshift restaurant which is simply a few tables on the platform of an abandoned railway station; with the train still in it.
+Not feeling like cooking tonight, we mosey over to the camp’s only makeshift restaurant which is simply a few tables on the platform of an abandoned railway station, with the train still in it.
 I try to order a hamburger but the African waiter, a character named ‘Doctor’, won’t hear of it.
 He keeps saying ‘Man must have rump’, referring to a rump steak meal on the menu.
 I can’t help but snigger at his comment.

-The ‘Lords of the Land’ do their grocery shopping at night, and these big bellied bad boys are likely headed home to crash for the day.
+The fierce ‘Lords of the Land’ do their grocery shopping at night, and these big bellied bad boys are likely headed home to crash for the day.
 Our pulse quickens as we pull up beside them and roll down the window to shoot them with a camera.
 Obviously, being made of meat, there’s no getting out of the car in a landscape that can kill.
 It’s definitely a dog-eat-dog world here, and we’re the ones wearing the Milk Bone underwear!